WATCH THE VIDEO

 What was eaten at the first Thanksgiving?
 The answer may surprise you.

-The colonists describe eating “waterfowl” at the meal, which was likely ducks or geese.
-However, birds served at the meal could’ve also been swan or the now-extinct passenger pigeon.
+Thanksgiving turkey takes a backseat to another bird at the first harvest festival.
+Colonists like Edward Winslow described eating "waterfowl" at the meal, which was likely ducks or geese.
+However, birds served at the meal could've also been swan or the now-extinct passenger pigeon.
 Some modern sportsmen might still prefer waterfowl in place of turkey for their holiday meal.

 3. Heath Hen